hunteke/temoa/docs/source/Documentation.rst

 :math:`{SEG}_{s \in S,d \in D}`

 The :code:`SegFrac` parameter specifies the fraction of the year represented by each combination of season and time of day.
-The sum of all combinations wthin :code:`SegFrac` must be 1, representing 100% of a year.
+The sum of all combinations within :code:`SegFrac` must be 1, representing 100% of a year.